jrief/django-angular/docs/manage-urls.rst

    There is a proper way to provide reverse URLs for AngularJS, see the :ref:`updated docs <reverse-urls>`.

 You may have noticed, that AngularJS controllers sometimes need a URL pointing onto a View of your Django application.
-Don't come into temptation to hard code such a URL in the client's controller code.
-Nor come into temptation to create Javascript dynamically using a template engine.
+Don't be tempted to hard code such a URL in the client's controller code.
+Nor be tempted to create Javascript dynamically using a template engine.
 There is a portable and simple solution to this problem.

 It is good practice to add configuration directives to applications as constants to the `AngularJS module definition`_.
 This can be done safely in the template code rendered by Django.
 And that's the